 - When the diamond you want is larger than 1 carat and has large facets that allow you to peer inside the diamond easily (such as emerald and Asscher cuts).

 You should buy VS2 quality when…

 - When you find a diamond jewellery item you like at VS2 quality, and an equivalent VS1 quality diamond doesn’t fit your budget or doesn’t exist.
 VS2 is a very respectable clarity grade that you can feel proud to own.
-It has investment value over time, even though this is slightly less than VS1 diamonds.
+It has investment value over time, even though this is slightly less than with VS1 diamonds.

 - When you’re buying a brilliant cut (such as round, oval, princess cut) diamond under 1.00CT in size, with lots of small facets that make it impossible to see any inclusions with your naked eye, and you simply won’t notice the difference.

 Consider VS1 or VS2 lab grown diamonds